Direct PLUS Loan

-The interest rate for Direct PLUS is fixed at 7.9%.
-There is a loan fee of 4% of the principal amount charged for each Direct PLUS Loan that you borrow.
-The total fee is reduced to 2.5% due to an up-front interest rebate equal to 1.5% of the loan amount.
-To retain this up front rebate, the first 12 consecutive payments must be made on time.
-The fee and rebate will be applied before any loan money is received.
+The interest rate for Direct PLUS is fixed at 6.84%.
+There is a loan fee of 4.272% of the principal amount charged for each Direct PLUS Loan that you borrow.
+The fee will be applied before any loan money is received.
 Parent PLUS loan Borrowers enter repayment 60 days after the date of the final loan disbursement.
 However borrowers may choose to have repayment deferred while the student for whom the parent borrowed is enrolled at least half-time until six months after the student's final date of half-time enrollment.
 Interest that accrues during these periods will be capitalized if not paid by the borrower.

 In addition to the request form, all first time PLUS loan borrowers will need to complete a Master Promissory Note (MPN) at the Department of Education website, http://www.studentloans.gov.
-The MPN can be signed electronically with your federal PIN.
-If you do not already have a PIN, you can go to http://www.pin.ed.gov.
+The MPN can be signed electronically with your federal FSA ID.
+If you do not already have a FSA ID, you can go to http://www.pin.ed.gov.